Requirements Discovery For Business Analyst

 Use case analysis is a powerful technique that helps business analysts understand the functional requirements of a system.
 By creating and documenting use cases, analysts can identify the different ways that users will interact with the system and the specific tasks that they will need to perform.
 This information can then be used to prioritize requirements and design a system that meets the needs of the users.

-See also Business Analyst - Requirement Gathering
+See also Business Analyst - Gap Analyst

 There are many benefits to using use case analysis, including: